Weakly Supervised Learning of Multi-Object 3D Scene Decompositions Using Deep Shape Priors: Conclusion

 \section{Conclusion}

-We propose a novel deep learning approach for multi-object scene representation learning and parsing.
-Our approach infers the 3D structure of a scene in RGB images by recursively parsing the image for shape, texture and poses of the objects.
-A differentiable renderer allows images to be generated from the latent scene representation and the network to be trained semi-supervised from RGB-D images.
-We represent object shapes by signed distance functions.
-To confine the search space of possible shapes, we employ pre-trained shape spaces in our network.
-The shape space is represented by a deep neural network using a continuous function representation.
-Our experiments demonstrate that our model achieves scene parsing for a variety of object counts and shapes.
+We propose a novel deep learning approach for self-supervised multi-object scene representation learning and parsing.
+Our approach infers the 3D structure of a scene from a single RGB image by recursively parsing the image for shape, texture and poses of the objects.
+A differentiable renderer allows images to be generated from the latent scene representation and the network to be trained self-supervised from RGB-D images.
+We employ pre-trained shape spaces that are represented by deep neural networks using a continuous function representation as an appropriate prior for this ill-posed problem.

+Our experiments demonstrate the ability of our model to parse scenes with various object counts and shapes.
 We provide an ablation study to motivate design choices and discuss assumptions and limitations of our approach.
-To the best of our knowledge, our approach is the first to jointly learn the tasks of object instance detection, instance segmentation, object pose estimation, and inference of 3D shape and texture in a single RGB image in a semi-supervised way.
+We show the advantages of our model to reason about the underlying 3D space of a seen scene by performing explicit manipulation on the individual objects or rendering novel views.
+While using synthetic data allows us to evaluate the design choices of our model in a controlled setup, we also show successful reconstructions of real images.
 We believe our approach provides an important step towards self-supervised learning of object-level 3D scene parsing and generative modeling of complex scenes from real images.

-\subsubsection{Acknowledgments}
+Our work is currently limited to scenes with few objects as well as simple backgrounds and lighting conditions.
+Future work will address the challenges of more complex scenes.

+\section{Acknowledgments}

 This work has been supported by Cyber Valley, the Max Planck Society and Innosuisse funding (Grant No. 34475.1 IP-ICT).
 We are grateful to the Max Planck ETH Center for Learning Systems for supporting Cathrin Elich.
-We further thank Michael Strecke for his support with generating our ShapeNet dataset.
+We thank Michael Strecke for his support with generating our ShapeNet dataset.